As an affiliate, I may collect a share of sales or other compensation from the links on this page.

-2. Plug the extended HDMI cable into the Soundbar, projector, and external media source if applicable.
+2. Plug the HDMI cable into the HDMI connected devices if applicable.

-3. Ensure that the HDMI Source is selected on your projector.
+3. Ensure that the HDMI ARC Port is selected on your projector.

 After you have plugged in the HDMI cable, you will need to ensure that the projector is using the Soundbar (HDMI) as the audio source.
-Be sure to adjust the settings on your projector to keep the HDMI source as your preferred output.
+Be sure to adjust the settings on your projector to keep the HDMI ARC port as your preferred audio output.

 4. Run a performance test.

-Now that you have connected the Soundbar with your projector (and additional media source if applicable), and you know that all of your equipment works, it is time to hide the extended HDMI cable.
+Now that you have connected the Soundbar to your projector (and additional media source if applicable), and you know that all of your equipment works, it is time to hide the HDMI cable.

 Leaving the cable out is not only visually distracting and unappealing, but a loose cord could become a safety hazard in your home theater as well.

-Connecting a Soundbar with a Projector Using RCA Cables
+Connecting a Soundbar to a Projector Using RCA

-Another option to consider when connecting your Soundbar to a projector is using RCA cables.
-Of course, this option is only viable if this is the compatible cable option for both of your devices.
-Still, connecting a soundbar with a projector in this way is not overly complicated- you will just be using an analog cable instead of digital.
+Still, connecting a soundbar with a projector in this way is not overly complicated- you will just be using analog connections instead of a digital optical connection.

-To use RCA cables to connect your Soundbar with a projector, consider the following steps:
+To use RCA to connect your Soundbar to a projector, consider the following steps:

-3. Ensure that the RCA input is your preferred option.
+3. Ensure that the RCA connection is your preferred option.

 Connecting a Soundbar with a Projector Using a Wireless Transmitter

-If you would like to connect your Soundbar with a projector without having to run an extended cable throughout the entire length of your home theater, then you can choose a wireless option.
+If you would like to connect your Soundbar to a projector without having to run an extended cable throughout the entire length of your home theater, then you can choose a wireless connection option.
 Fortunately, this is not overly complicated.